Cathode ray tube: Body

-The leaded glass in the funnels of CRTs may contain 21 to 25% of lead oxide (PbO), The neck may contain 30 to 40% of lead oxide, and the screen may contain 12% of barium oxide, and 12% of strontium oxide.
+The leaded glass in the funnels of CRTs may contain 21–25% of lead oxide (PbO), The neck may contain 30–40% of lead oxide, and the screen may contain 12% of barium oxide, and 12% of strontium oxide.
 A typical CRT contains several kilograms of lead as lead oxide in the glass depending on its size; 12 inch CRTs contain 0.5 kg of lead in total while 32 inch CRTs contain up to 3 kg.
 Strontium oxide began being used in CRTs, its major application, in the 1970s.
+Before this, CRTs used lead on the faceplate.

 Some early CRTs used a metal funnel insulated with polyethylene instead of glass with conductive material.
-Others had ceramic or blown pyrex instead of pressed glass funnels.
+Others had ceramic or blown Pyrex instead of pressed glass funnels.
 Early CRTs did not have a dedicated anode cap connection; the funnel was the anode connection, so it was live during operation.

 The funnel is coated on the inside and outside with a conductive coating, making the funnel a capacitor, helping stabilize and filter the anode voltage of the CRT, and significantly reducing the amount of time needed to turn on a CRT.
 The stability provided by the coating solved problems inherent to early power supply designs, as they used vacuum tubes.
 Because the funnel is used as a capacitor, the glass used in the funnel must be an excellent electrical insulator (dielectric).
 The inner coating has a positive voltage (the anode voltage that can be several kV) while the outer coating is connected to ground.
 CRTs powered by more modern power supplies do not need to be connected to ground, due to the more robust design of modern power supplies.
-The value of the capacitor formed by the funnel is .005-.01uF, although at the voltage the anode is normally supplied with.
+The value of the capacitor formed by the funnel is 5–10 nF, although at the voltage the anode is normally supplied with.
 The capacitor formed by the funnel can also suffer from dielectric absorption, similarly to other types of capacitors.
 Because of this CRTs have to be discharged before handling to prevent injury.